Biden’s first 50 days: Where he stands on key promises

 And some of his promises are waiting on Biden’s Cabinet secretaries to be confirmed by the Senate.
 On gun control, Biden has said he would direct his attorney general to deliver recommendations to restructure key Justice Department agencies to more effectively enforce the nation’s gun laws.
 He also pledged to have his secretary of Housing and Urban Development lead a task force to create recommendations for making housing a right for all Americans.

-Both his attorney general nominee, Merrick Garland, and his nominee to lead the Housing Department, Rep. Marcia Fudge, are expected to win confirmation this week.
+Both his attorney general nominee, Merrick Garland, and his nominee to lead the Housing Department, Rep. Marcia Fudge, won confirmation Wednesday.

 Copyright 2021 The Associated Press.
 All rights reserved.